Some relational structures with polynomial growth and their associated algebras II: Finite generation: Finite generation

-Let $S$ be a finite generating set of the age algebra made of homogeneous elements of positive degree.
-By the remark above, $\{a(s), s\in S\}$ generates $\agealgebra$ as a $\mathcal B$-module.
-It follows that the graded dimension of $\agealgebra$ is bounded by $|S|$, a contradiction. \end{example}
+Suppose that $S$ is a finite generating set of $\agealgebra(G)$; we may suppose that $S$ is made of homogeneous elements of positive degree.
+By the key observation above, $\{a(s), s\in S\}$ generates $\agealgebra(G)$ as a $U$-module.
+It follows that the graded dimension of $\agealgebra(G)$ is bounded by $|S|$.
+But this graded dimension is the profile of $G$ which grows linearly.
+This gives a contradiction. \end{example}